Rays acquire All-Star slugger Cruz from non-contending Twins

 The 41-year-old Cruz has 436 career homers and 1,202 RBIs.
 He’ll bring some needed pop to Tampa Bay’s lineup and should help the Rays against left-handers.
 They’re hitting .226 versus lefties.

+Beyond his skills at the plate, Cruz gives Tampa Bay a seasoned player with years of knowledge.

+“We’re going to allow him to go out and do what he does,” said Cash, who will have to juggle his roster to make sure Cruz is usually in the lineup.
+“He’s going to DH and hopefully man that position for three months.”

-Usually frugal Tampa Bay assumes $5.1 million remaining in Cruz’s $13 million salary.
+Usually frugal Tampa Bay assumes $5.1 million remaining of Cruz’s $13 million salary.
 The Rays began the season with a $68.3 million payroll, 26th among the 30 teams.

 The seven-time All-Star also has plenty of playoff experience with 17 homers and 37 RBIs in 46 postseason games.
 He’s batting .294 with 19 homers and 50 RBIs this season, and over 258 games with the Twins he finished with 76 homers and a .984 OPS.